yashsonar2003/Arctic_Lifestyle_Brands/Insights/Business_Insights.md

 -----

 ### Product & Pricing Behavior Insights:-
-1. **Discount Sensitivity**: Certain items are highly dependent on promotions; notably, 50% of Hats and nearly 50% of Sneakers are purchased with a discount.
+1. **Discount Sensitivity**: Certain items are highly dependent on promotions; notably, 50% of Hats and nearly 50% of Footwears are purchased with a discount.
 2. **Top Rated Products**: Gloves 3.86 and Sandals 3.84 are the highest-rated items, suggesting strong product-market fit for these specific goods.
 3. **Spending Drivers**: High-spending discount users were identified as those who utilize promos but still maintain purchase amounts above the company average.